Rogers School Board overstepped Arkansas Freedom of Information Act law during meeting; attorney takes blame

 ROGERS -- The School Board's attorney said Monday he takes the blame for the board violating the Arkansas Freedom of Information Act when it met privately last week with its superintendent search consultants.

 The board met Feb.
-22 solely to review qualifications of those who had applied for the superintendent's job.
+22 solely to review qualifications of those who had applied for the superintendent job.
 The board immediately entered executive session upon convening.

 Representatives of Ray and Associates, the firm the board hired to assist in the superintendent search, were present and joined board members in the executive session.